 Import QuickBooks data into MS Excel via MS Query

 After you grant permission for QODBC, you will be guided by Query Wizard.
-In Choose Columns window, select a table and its columns you could like to import.
+Select a table and the columns you want to import in the Choose Columns window.
 Choose the table you wish to import and select the columns from the table to import by pressing the ">" button.
-(Here I choose table Customer as a sample.)
-You can add or remove columns from the right list "Columns in your query"
+(Here, I choose table Customer as a sample.)
+You can add or remove columns from the correct list "Columns in your query."

 After the setup is finished, MS Excel will ask you to choose an edit method for the records:

 This method will directly export the data to Excel, you can view and edit these records, but the data is static.
 The modification will not be uploaded into QuickBooks.